yaserrar/docker-compose-nginx-django-react-postgres/README.md

 this is a postgres database that is only accessile from inside docker network.

+#### V. pgadmin

+this is a pgadmin service that allows you to interact with the postgres db using web interface.

 ### 3. Prerequisites

 - Docker and docker compose